Worldwide postal code validation for Laravel and Lumen

 composer require axlon/laravel-postal-code-validation

-If you use Laravel 5.5 or higher, that's it, continue to the usage section.
+If you have package discovery enabled, that's it, continue to the usage section.
+If you want to register the

 'providers' => [ ...
 Axlon\PostalCodeValidation\ValidationServiceProvider::class, ... ],